 As the system has a low power factor, friction inside the wires wastes a larger amount of energy as heat and opposing force.
 Nevertheless, electricity providers have no concern with this issue, and you get lesser than what you are paying off your bills.
 Installing a capacitor bank can reduce this issue and save the extra energy to complete the requirement of your devices.

 Substation Capacitor Bank

-As capacitor banks can improve power factor, hence provided voltage quality, people install them at substations.
+As capacitor banks can improve power factor, hence providing voltage quality, people install them at substations.
 They connect several capacitors in series to improve the voltage profile.
-By its addition, the power factor angle is reduced as the current is now leading the voltage.
+The power factor angle is reduced by its addition as the current is now leading the voltage.
 As the angle reduces, you know that the power factor is improving.